VO2 Max Test London vs Resting Metabolic Rate: Which Test Actually Matters?

 No. VO2 max measures aerobic performance capacity, while RMR measures baseline metabolic energy expenditure.

-Both provide useful information, but they serve different purposes.
+Both provide useful information but serve different purposes.

 Executives don't need more data.

-For most professionals, metabolic clarity begins with resting metabolic rate testing, with performance diagnostics layered in where appropriate.
+For most professionals, metabolic clarity begins with resting metabolic rate testing and body composition analysis.

 Comments